sharktacos/OpenColorIO-configs/docs/naming_anim.md

            desk_mod.geom.usd
            desk_mod_payload.usda
   ```
 Elements do not have a version in the name and instead have a version folder.
 This makes it easier to replace them in a set hierarchy.
-The above example only shows one element, but all of the elements that comprise the set would be under the v01/ folder and so on for each subsequent version.
+The above example only shows one element (consisting of an asset, geom, and payload file), but all of the elements that comprise the set would be under the v01/ folder and so on for each subsequent version of the elements.

 ### LOOKDEV